Filochet/secbench/doc/tutorials/bench_and_discovery.md

 obj
 ```

-If we call `get`, a different new MyDummyInstrument instance will be created.
+If we call `get`, a different new `MyDummyInstrument` instance will be created.

 ```{code-cell} ipython3
 obj_2 = bench.get(MyDummyInstrument)
 print("Same objects?", obj_2 == obj)
 ```

 Which is not what we want.
-To avoid that, lets register `obj` manually.
+To avoid that, we register `obj` manually.

 ```{code-cell} ipython3
 # Clear the cache (otherwise, we would get obj_2)